GluuFederation/docs-gg-prod/docs/source/index.md

 # Gluu Gateway 4.0.x

+!!!
+Attention
+    The Gluu Gateway documentation is currently being restructured.
+There may be temporary broken links or formatting errors.
+Thank you for your patience while we improve this documentation!

 ## Overview

 Gluu Gateway (GG) is Authentication and Authorization Management solution for APIs and websites based on OAuth2, OpenID Connect, UMA and OPA industry standards.